lovelace-lair/lovelace-lair.github.io/README.md

 Put your picture in the folder `assets/images/authors/`.
 Your picture should be square due to a limitation of the current CMS otherwise you will look horribly disfigured on the website.

 You can write new blog posts in the `_posts` directory.
-The filename should have the format `year-month-day-your-title.md` to be properly indexed and start with
+The filename should have the format `year-month-day-your-title.md` to be properly indexed and the file should start with

 ```markdown
 ---